 Kurt showing us what 25 years of snowboarding can do.

 Steve skiing below an icefall into the Hoodoo Glacier from our glacier camp.
-Last year, Dan, Nik and I tried this same run, but an earthquake that morning had triggered the icefall and obliterated the run.
+Last year, Dan, Nik and I tried this same run, but an earthquake that morning obliterated the run with icefall.

 No earthquake this time.